 Well, firstly I upped the goal from ‘reaching 30 countries before 30’ to ‘reaching 40 countries before 30’.
 I also achieved this goal in November 2018, with a work trip to Belgium in Brussels!

 But now it about focusing on travelling somewhere simply for the reason I want to!
-I to re-visited the USA, for the 7th time, to go on a Fall road trip around New England.
-This is even a part of the country I have been to before, but a road trip with my best friend was a very different experience from the family holiday I went on when I was 13!
+I re-visited the USA, for the 7th time, to go on a Fall road trip around New England.
+This is even a part of the country I had been to before, but a road trip with my best friend was a very different experience from the family holiday I went on when I was 13!

 I am also not going to stop counting (find out more about why here).
 I love knowing how many countries I’ve been too and I also love finding new destinations to fall in love with.
 But, I am definitely focusing on discovering new experiences, not just new countries.

 How you can achieve reaching 30 countries before 30

 Firstly make sure you aren’t travelling simple to tick countries off a list.
 Travel somewhere because you really want to visit that place, enjoy the experience and soak up the culture.

 Having said that, it is great to have a goal and that feeling of satisfaction when you achieve it is quite something.

 If you are trying to achieve this goal, and don’t have the luxury to be able to travel full time – it is still possible!
 With the exception of my sabbatical none of my trips have been longer than 3 weeks, and most are long weekends to week breaks.
 I tend to plan my travel calendar around the idea of having one ‘big’ trip in the year, and then shorter breaks interspersed across the rest of the year.

 If you are lucky enough to live in Europe the easiest way to visit a few countries is city breaks and long weekends.
 With short flights, you can maximise your time in a location.
 Take a look at this post for some inspiration: The ultimate European city break bucketlist